Dirac brackets for classical radiative observables: Introduction

 Focusing on the simplicity on the scattering scenario for generic spinning binaries, we ask here the following questions: what is the \textit{minimal set of gauge-invariant data from which all observables can be derived}? \textit{How can all these observables then be efficiently computed?}

-It is now understood that for the conservative case the radial action is the generating functional of all binary observables \cite{Damour:1988mr,Damour:1999cr,Kalin:2019rwq,Kalin:2019inp,Gonzo:2024zxo,Kim:2024svw}, which for the scattering case includes the impulse, the spin kick, the angular momentum (which will be discussed here) as well as the time-delay and the elapsed proper time \cite{Gonzo:2024xjk}.
-This resonates with the role of the Hamiltonian for classical systems, where the total energy is conserved and its equations of motion also allow to compute such observables.
+It is now understood that, in the conservative sector, the radial action serves as the generating functional of all binary observables~\cite{Damour:1988mr,Damour:1999cr,Kalin:2019rwq,Kalin:2019inp,Gonzo:2024zxo,Kim:2024svw}.
+In the scattering case these include the impulse, spin kick, angular momentum (which will be discussed here) as well as the time delay and the elapsed proper time~\cite{Gonzo:2024xjk}.
+This mirrors the role of the Hamiltonian in classical systems, where the total energy is conserved and the equations of motion determine the corresponding observables.
+Remarkable progress has been made in recent years on the scattering radial action.
+At $\mathcal{O}(G)$, it is known to all orders in the spins of both black holes~\cite{Guevara:2018wpp}.
+At $\mathcal{O}(G^2)$, the current state of the art reaches $\mathcal{O}(G^2 s_1^{j_1} s_2^{j_2})$ with $j_1 + j_2 \leq 11$~\cite{Bohnenblust:2024hkw}.
+At $\mathcal{O}(G^3)$, for systems with one spinning and one spinless black hole, results are available up to quartic order in spin~\cite{Akpinar:2025bkt}.
+For a probe spinning particle moving in Kerr spacetime, the expansion is known to all PM orders through $\mathcal{O}(s_1^1 s_2^{\infty})$~\cite{Gonzo:2024zxo}.

 In general, though, radiation has to be incorporated in the system and it is unclear what is the natural extension of the radial action.
-Formally, in the GSF context a gauge-dependent pseudo-Hamiltonian \cite{Fujita:2016igj,Isoyama:2018sib} --which include both conservative and dissipative information-- has been defined and recently linked to the first law of black hole mechanics \cite{Blanco:2022mgd,Gonzo:2024xjk}.
-Alternatively, an in-in action can be defined \cite{Galley:2012hx,Jakobsen:2022psy,Kalin:2022hph}, which however requires the doubling of the degrees of freedom and to go beyond the computation of time-ordered matrix elements.
-To keep working with gauge-invariant amplitudes, one available option is the radiative generalization of the eikonal formalism \cite{Amati:1987uf,Amati:1990xe,Ciafaloni:2018uwe,Cristofoli:2021jas,DiVecchia:2022piu,DiVecchia:2023frv,Georgoudis:2023lgf,Georgoudis:2023eke}, which is however formulated in a basis which is less convenient for the purpose of this work.
+Formally, in the GSF context a gauge-dependent pseudo-Hamiltonian~\cite{Fujita:2016igj,Isoyama:2018sib} -- which include both conservative and dissipative information -- has been defined and recently linked to the first law of black hole mechanics~\cite{Blanco:2022mgd,Gonzo:2024xjk}.
+Alternatively, an in-in action can be defined~\cite{Galley:2012hx,Jakobsen:2022psy,Kalin:2022hph}, which however requires the doubling of the degrees of freedom and to go beyond the computation of time-ordered matrix elements.
+To keep working with gauge-invariant amplitudes, one available option is the radiative generalization of the eikonal formalism~\cite{Amati:1987uf,Amati:1990xe,Ciafaloni:2018uwe,Cristofoli:2021jas,DiVecchia:2022piu,DiVecchia:2023frv,Georgoudis:2023lgf,Georgoudis:2023eke}, which is however formulated in a basis which is less convenient for the purpose of this work.